Avoidability beyond paths: The method of pendant extensions

 \begin{cor} Every inherent two-rooted graph is PE-inherent. \end{cor}

 However, a PE-inherent two-rooted graph may be inherent or not (see examples in \cref{sec:killing-list}).

-We will show in~\Cref{subsection All proper sequences have the same limit} that no connected two-rooted graph $(H,s,t)$ can have both a finite and an infinite PE-sequence.
-Thus, we can simply consider an arbitrary PE-sequence to determine whether $(H,s,t)$ is finitely extendable or PE-inherent.
+We will show in~\Cref{subsection All proper sequences have the same limit} that no connected two-rooted graph $(\hat H,\hat s,\hat t)$ can have both a finite and an infinite PE-sequence.
+Thus, we can simply consider an arbitrary PE-sequence to determine whether $(\hat H,\hat s,\hat t)$ is PE-confined or PE-inherent.

-\begin{defn} A PE-sequence $S$ of a two-rooted graph $(H,s,t)$ is called \emph{proper} if the limit graph $G(S)$ has no simplicial copies of $(H,s,t)$. \end{defn}
+\begin{defn} A PE-sequence $S$ of a two-rooted graph $(\hat H,\hat s,\hat t)$ is called \emph{proper} if the limit graph $G(S)$ has no simplicial copies of $(\hat H,\hat s,\hat t)$. \end{defn}

 Clearly, if a PE-sequence is finite, it is proper.
 Our next section deals with uniqueness of the limit graph for proper PE-sequences of a connected two-rooted graph in both finite and infinite cases.
 This is of independent interest.
-For our purposes, it would be enough just to distinguish whether all PE-sequences

-are finite (in which case $(H,s,t)$ is finitely extendable) or they are all infinite (in which case $(H,s,t)$ is PE-inherent).
+For our purposes, it would be enough just to distinguish whether all PE-sequences are finite (in which case $(\hat H,\hat s,\hat t)$ is PE-confined) or whether they are all infinite (in which case $(\hat H,\hat s,\hat t)$ is PE-inherent).